 Principal Lianna Knight makes it a priority to work collaboratively with all stakeholder to ensure her students receive a challenging, academic repertoire while fostering and encouraging a life-long passion and appreciation for the arts.
 Ms. Lianna Knight is in her 5th year as principal of LaVilla School of the Arts.
 Under her leadership, the school has received many awards and recognitions, such as Florida Arts Model School in Dance and Music, Arts Schools Network Innovation Award, Outstanding Art School Award, and North Florida Math Counts Championship.
 Prior to her role as the Principal of LaVilla School of the Arts, Ms. Knight served as the assistant principal of Douglas Anderson School of the Arts for 8 years.
 Ms. Knight has a Bachelor of Arts Degree in Dance and Masters in Educational Leadership.
 Prior to her move to Jacksonville in 2005, Ms. Knight served as a middle school and high school dance and math teacher in Houston Texas.

-From the trenches to boardrooms, Grace Kewl-Durfey has a rich public and nonprofit sector background in arts and culture, community and neighborhood development, and non-profit organizational management.
+Grace Kewl-Durfey has worked with Broward County Cultural Division for 18 years and currently serves as its Director of Community Engagement, leading programs and initiatives in advocacy, cultural heritage and arts education.
+From the trenches to boardrooms, she has over 25 years of rich experience in the public and non-pro't sectors, focusing on arts and culture, creative economy, community and neighborhood development, and non-pro't organizational management and leadership.
 Her mission is to contribute to the systemic integration of the arts and cultural sector within the socioeconomic and educational fabric of our everyday lives.
-Grace holds a master’s degree in Public Administration from Nova Southeastern University, credits towards a master’s degree in Urban and Regional Planning at Florida Atlantic University, and a bachelor’s degree in Community Studies from Union Institute and University.
-She is president of The Association of American Cultures, a national arts service organization dedicated to advancing democratic and equitable policy, practice, leadership and funding in the arts and cultural sector; and is a guest lecturer with UMass Amherst College of Humanities and Fine Arts, Arts Extension Service.
+Grace holds a master’s degree in Public Administration from Nova Southeastern University, and a bachelor’s degree in Community Studies from Union Institute and University.
+She is treasurer and past president of the Florida Alliance for Arts Education, Inc., president of The Association of American Cultures; and former adjunct and guest lecturer with UMass Amherst College of Humanities and Fine Arts, Arts Extension Service.
+Her professional associations include the National Forum for Black Public Administrators, Broward County Black Chamber of Commerce, Greater Fort Lauderdale Chamber of Commerce, and The Recording Academy.

-Caroll Vick joined the Arts Council of Hillsborough County as Director of Education in July of 2014.
-This signified her return to the Council as she previously held the position of program coordinator for the Arts in Education collaborative between the Arts Council of Hillsborough County and Hillsborough County Public Schools.
-Ms. Vick has over 20 years of experience in developing, implementing, and improving programs and organizational performance in a variety of non-profit settings, including education, social services and cultural institutions.
-Prior to her return to the Arts Council, Ms. Vick was the Executive Director of the Florida Alliance for Arts Education, a state-wide arts education advocacy and professional development organization and currently serves on the board.
-In addition, she serves on the board of Arts for Health Florida and volunteers with other organizations dedicated to improving the lives of children in our community.
+Ms. Vick has over 24 years of experience in developing, implementing, and improving programs and organizational performance in a variety of non-profit settings, including education, social services, and cultural institutions.
+Ms. Vick has previously held the positions of Director of Education for the Hillsborough Arts Council as well as the Executive Director of the Florida Alliance for Arts Education.
+In addition, she volunteers with other organizations dedicated to improving the lives of children.
 She graduated from the University of South Florida with a B.A. in Art History.
 Ms. Vick is committed to developing programs, resources, and initiatives that support arts education in the state of Florida.

 Board of Directors